Approach and priority topics

 Priority working topics

-The priority working topics result from the analysis of internal developments and external megatrends affecting the public transport market (cf. Public Transport Trends Report released in May 2015) supplemented by additional issues identified by the working bodies in relation with the day-to-day business operation.
+The priority working topics result from the analysis of internal developments and external megatrends affecting the public transport market (cf. Public Transport Trends Report published in January 2017) supplemented by additional issues identified by the working bodies in relation with the day-to-day business operation.

 The relevant deliverables (events, studies, publications, initiatives, projects, etc.) are then decided for each priority topic with the leadership and/or involvement of the concerned working bodies.